Beinn a' Chochuill

 The name Beinn a' Chochuill translates from Scottish Gaelic as “Mountain of the Hood”.

 Beinn a' Chochuill is rated Hard (difficulty 4/5).
-Route difficulty varies — check the Munros app for detailed ratings on each route.
+Route difficulty varies across the 2 available routes.